-N. Hallway Traffic/Backpacks and Bookbags
+N. Hallway Traffic/Backpacks and Book Bags

 Students are expected to walk on the right side of the hallways.
 No running is permitted in the school building.
 Students are to be orderly and reasonably quiet whenever they are in the hallways in an effort not to disturb classes that are in session.
-To assist with the flow of hallway traffic and to adhere to security protocol student backpacks and bookbags with wheels are to be kept in hallway lockers during the school day.
-Students who participate in band and bring an instrument to school with them, must take the instrument to the band room, prior to homeroom, if the instrument cannot be secured in a locker.
+To assist with the flow of hallway traffic, student backpacks and bookbags with wheels are to be kept in hallway lockers during the school day, unless other provisions have been approved by both the grade level team and building principal.
+Students are expected to maintain physical distancing from others, to the greatest extent possible, when walking in the hallways.
 Horseplay is strictly prohibited when students are moving through the hallways.